ThomasRen2077/ECE5740Labs/README.md

 # ECE5740Labs

-lab1 finished
+Lab1 finished

-created a new branch lab2
+Created a new branch lab2